https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-0004-02_Abner_Bruce.xml#segment0

 AB: Then the sister's name was Cora.

 BM: Cora.
 Alright, we'll go on--get just a little bit further here now.
-Whenever
+Whenever they come in here--

 AB: Here's why--[indecipherable] grandmother was--she came in here with my grandfather.